cmd08010/colleens-game/README.md

 https://cmd08010.github.io/colleens-game/

-### Login or create an account

-First login or create an account!

-### Play a new game

-Select play a new game to get started!

-### View your previous games

-Take a look at your previous games!

-### Change your user password!

-If you need to you can change your password!

 ## About

+Colleen's Game is a fun game of Tic Tac Toe that users can play online.
+Users can switch between X and O to have a fun time playing.

-## Planning
+## Planning Stories

+The project was a great challenge to determine how to complete the game logic and make a fun user experience.
+I followed the suggested schedule and began with authentication and then moved on to the game logic.

 ### Technologies used

 Javascript, jQuery and HTML were used to create the game logic and user facing experience.
-CSS/S website, and ajax to communicate via an api to make requests to a data base containing user and game data.
+I utilized ajax requests with a preset API to same user and game data.
 Finally I used CSS for styling.

 * jQuery
 * HTML/CSS